andrius-siup/cherry-on-the-cake/README.md

   - Quantity - how many items the user wants to buy.
 Always shows 1, but the user can choose from 1-99.
 There are plus(+) and minus(-) symbols buttons, or the user can simply input the number.
   - Keep Shopping button - redirecting the user into the products page.
   - Add to Bag button - adding the item into the shopping bag.
 The shopping bag icon in the navbar displays the price and pop-up Success message, which displays all information: product name, size, quantity, total(without delivery), total how much to spend to get free delivery, and button to the checkout page.
-- add_product.html features are input form to add the product to the store.
+- The Add Product page features are input form to add the product to the store.
 Only the admin has access to this page.
 The form fields are:
   - Category - drop-down bar with all categories that added admin from the Django administration page.
   - SKU - it is product detail short code, the admin can input the max character 254 lengths.
   - Name - product name, max character length are 254 and have an attribute, required.